Ride Report: Toronto to Montreal

 The rain started around 4:00am, and stayed a light drizzle until the minute I put my leg over my bike.
 The entire morning was spent pedalling through a rain that wasn’t quite a storm, but was more than a shower.
 If my wife and a dry AirBnB weren’t waiting for me in Montreal, I probably would have just found somewhere to wait it out and cut the day’s mileage short.
 But I was motivated, and once I accepted the facts that a.)
 I was already wet and b.)
 I would continue to be wet all day, the riding actually became somewhat fun, in a “type 2 fun” kind of way.

 Shortly before crossing onto the island of Montreal, I met the only other bike tourer I had seen the entire week.
 His name was Benoît, and he was catching the train back to Montreal instead of continuing his tour because of the weather.
-Just when I started to think he was being king of a wimp, he casually mentioned that his current tour started in Iraq in February and he’d ridden in over 20 countries this year.
-His grizzled appearance and well-worn gear verified his claims, so I started to question how wise it was for me to continue riding in the storm.
-But I really didn’t want to end the tour with a train ride to the finish, and I pressed on.
+Just when I started to think he was being kind of a wimp, he casually mentioned that his current tour started in Iraq in February and he’d ridden in over 20 countries this year.
+His grizzled appearance and well-worn gear verified his claims, so I started to question how wise it was for me to continue riding in the storm if he wasn’t.
+But I really didn’t want to end the tour with a train ride to the finish, so I pressed on.

 About 15 minutes after passing up the train ride into town I got my first flat tire in three or four years.
 It happened in the ritzy neighborhood of Beaconsfield, and I had an audience of two women looking out the window of a big house as I changed my rear tire on their tree lawn during a rainstorm.
 I’m sure they were just as entertained as I was.